59 Line 4 North Oro-Medonte, ON L0L 2L0 | Phone: 1-800-268-3781

 Role: Rob encourages and supports ministry personnel toward health, joy, and excellence in ministry practice.

 Contact Rob about: Conflict Resolution; Finding A New Minister; Licensed Lay Worship Leaders; Licenses To Administer Sacraments; Pastoral Relationships Policy; Resources for Transition Times; Retirement; Sabbaticals; Sick Leave; Short Term Supply Ministers; Visiting Minister Options.
-Rob is responsible for all the Communities of Faith and ministry personnel in the region that are located south of Highway 407 and generally west of Yonge.

 KIM UYEDE-KAI